Project summary

 Although sarcoma patients have higher survival rates with different treatments, they often experience side-effects and psychosocial issues that negatively impact health-related quality of life(HRQoL) during and long after treatment.
 Therefore, it is important to assess treatment effectiveness in terms of subjective patient reported outcomes including HRQoL as well.
 Generic HRQoL instruments are available, but questionnaires capturing all of the unique experiences of sarcoma patients are currently lacking.
 To be able to develop a HRQoL instrument specifically for sarcoma-patients, this study aims to provide insight into the relevant HRQoL issues in this patient-group.
 Furthermore, we will investigate how to design the questionnaires.

-In the first phase of this study, phase 1a, we will compile an exhaustive list of HRQoL issues relevant to sarcoma patients in phase 1a.
-In the process of compiling the list, three sources will consecutively consulted: (1) a systematic review of the literature/drug-related documentation, (2) patients (N=179) and (3) health care professionals (N=35).
-During the interviews, patients and HCPs will also be asked to review existing HRQoL questionnaires for topic and item relevance.
-The respondents will also be asked to identify HRQoL issues that they believe to be important that are not included in the current core questionnaires.
+In the first phase of this study (Phase 1a), we compiled an exhaustive list of HRQoL issues relevant to sarcoma patients.
+In the process of compiling the list, three sources were consecutively consulted: (1) a systematic review of the literature/drug-related documentation, (2) patients interviews (n=179), and (3) health care professional (HCP) interviews (n = 35).
+During the interviews, patients and HCPs were also asked to review existing HRQoL questionnaires for topic and item relevance.
+The respondents were also asked to identify HRQoL issues that they believe to be important that are not included in the current core questionnaires.

-In phase 1b, we will present the newly created list of HRQoL issues to another group of sarcoma patients (N=475) and health care professionals (N=72) and ask them to rate the issues on relevance and to prioritize the most important issues.
-Patients are also asked to complete the EORTC QLQ-C30 and a supplementary site specific questionnaire about HRQoL issues.
+In phase 1b, we presented the newly created list of HRQoL issues to another group of sarcoma patients (n=490) and health care professionals (n = 80) and asked them to rate the issues on relevance and to prioritize the most important issues.
+Patients were also asked to complete the EORTC QLQ-C30 and a supplementary site specific questionnaire about HRQoL issues.
+We are currently interpreting and formalizing the results from Phase 1B.
+The final results are expected after September 2025.

 Achievements